 While only three women have served substantively in the post of President in the SADC region, women have moved into positions of leadership and influence in all three branches, including Speaker/President of Parliament, Chief Justice, and Vice President.
-Box 3.1 Composition of the Executive

 In most SADC Member States, the Executive is made up of the Head of State and the Head of Government which may be the same or different, depending on the Constitution and political system.
 Other members of Cabinet are the Vice President and/or Prime Minister and Deputy Prime Minister, as well as Cabinet Ministers.
 Deputy Ministers are included in Cabinet in some Member States but not in others.
 Some key ministries that are considered "powerful" given the influence they command and the sizeable budgets they receive in different contexts, include the following: